deadlysyntax/outrider/README.md

 * On **BTC Markets** you would have **2 bitcoins** and **$100 AUD**, leaving you $80 in the green.
 That's about 1.5% profit on the trade - one of those per day is a lot per annum.
 * Send 1 bitcoin from BTC Markets to Independent Reserve, deposit $5000 to BTC Markets and withdraw $5080 from Independent Reserve.

+***

+### Risks
+There are risks involved in arbitrage, it's not a guaranteed slam dunk.
+You can read more about the basics of arbitrage and the risks involved on this [Stack Overflow thread](https://bitcoin.stackexchange.com/questions/49819/cryptocurrency-arbitrage-what-do-i-need-to-know).

+Outrider seeks to minimise those risks, but this bot is an experimental system and is a work in progress.

+**We do not accept any responsibility for what you do with these tools or any financial losses.
+You use Outrider at your own risk.**

+In saying that, Outrider can be used in a way that doesn't actually trade until you have a thorough understanding of Crypto-Arbitrage.
+You can watch the numbers and monitor the markets for as long as you like until you are comfortable.
+We suggest you then start trading with very small amounts until your process has proven itself.

+This software is still in development and is not yet complete.
+Contributions are welcome.

+***

+## Technical Overview
+The software is made up of two parts.

+### The engine
+One part is the bot engine which monitors the exchanges, calculates opportunities and runs trades.
+It is built using NodeJS and Typescript.
+It is a command line tool that anyone can install and run with enough knowledge of the NodeJs environment.

+The engine also connects to the database and provides API endpoints for our user interface.

+### The user interface
+The other part of Outrider is the user interface, which is built using Ionic 2 with Angular 2.
+It can be deployed in the web browser or on a mobile device.

+The interface provides charts of all the monitored data and records of trade opportunities and completed trades.
+It provides insight into the actual numbers coming through from the exchanges, including calculated figures of profit/loss, profit percentage and fees.